ebi-uniprot/protvar-fe/public/help.md

 <a name="genomic-coordinates-to-protein-positions"></a>**Genomic Coordinates to Protein Positions:** ProtVar maps genomic coordinates to protein positions by using Ensembl exon boundary coordinates, mapping tp relevant positions on transcripts, matching translated transcripts to canonical isoforms and calculating protein positions.
 By default the canonical isoform is shown as the UniProt annotations use this isoform for numbering.

-<a name="gnomad"></a>**gnomAD:** Users may want to copy and paste variants directly from the GnomAD UI to rapidly retrieve annotations, the gnomAD website can be found here: http://www.gnomad-sg.org/.
+<a name="gnomad"></a>**gnomAD:** Users may want to copy and paste variants directly from the GnomAD UI to rapidly retrieve annotations, the gnomAD website can be found here: [GnomAD website](http://www.gnomad-sg.org/).
 The following VCF-like format is therefore supported in ProtVar:
 >X-149498202-C-G

 <a name="hgvs"></a>**HGVS:** Variants can be submitted to ProtVar using the HGVS nomenclature standard for single nucleotide polymorphisms.
 This format differs from VCF in that it incorporates the reference sequence the coordinate is based upon, for example: